fischlerben/Algorithmic-Trading-Project/.ipynb_checkpoints/README-checkpoint.md

 The respective factors for each model were used as features in a Machine Learning model, predictions were generated, and results were evaluated to determine which model, the 3-Factor or the 5-Factor model, was more effective on which to base trading signals.
 The following ReadMe will depict the results of ATT's stock for the sake of brevity.
 To see full results of $DIS and $SPY as well, please see "Screenshots" folder.

+Please note: This project was created in Google Colab to accomodate for the group, and all code is meant to be run within a Google Colab notebook.

 Team members include Ben Fischler, Zachary Green, Priya Roy, Frank Xu and Emmanuel Henao.

 ---